Endogen/OpenCryptoBot/commands.md

 `/candlestick`

 **Description**
-Show a candlestick diagram for a given coin and a given timeframe.
+Show a candlestick diagram for a given cryptocurrency and a given timeframe.

 **Syntax**
 `/cs (<target symbol>-)<symbol> (<timeframe>m[or]h[or]d)`